 NZ Gazette 1908 p 1593 permanently reserves the land for cemetery purposes and vests the land in the Longbeach Road Board in trust.

 Through this vesting and subsequent local government reorganisation, the land is now vested in Ashburton District Council.
+The land was classified in 2024.

 No formal occupation recorded.

 • Current use of part of the reserve has not been formalised.